RapidAPI/DevRel-Stack-Data/guides/posts/build-text-extraction-app/post.md

 ## Choosing The API

-Let’s find an API that we can use to fetch the movie information.
+Let’s find an API that we can use to extract text from a webpage.
 Go to [RapidAPI Hub](https://RapidAPI.com/hub?utm_source=RapidAPI.com/guides&utm_medium=DevRel&utm_campaign=DevRel) and [create an account](https://RapidAPI.com/auth/sign-up?referral=/hub?utm_source=RapidAPI.com/guides&utm_medium=DevRel&utm_campaign=DevRel) if you haven’t already and then search for “text extraction” in the search section.

 <Callout
   title="Deep dive"